bradshawsguide/website/src/content/01-stations/168-windsor/station.md

 **Eton College** also is within a short distance.

-Windsor is accessible by railway, *via* the South Western (25 miles), or the Great Western (21 miles) -- the former by way of Datchet in front of the Castle -- the latter by Slough and Eton.
+Windsor is accessible by railway, *via* the South Western (25 miles), or the Great Western (21 miles)--the former by way of Datchet in front of the Castle--the latter by Slough and Eton.

 <span class="u-smcp">Windsor</span> is built on the banks of the Thames, and has long been celebrated for its royal Castle and Park.
 It is situated on a hill which commands a delightful prospect over the adjacent country.
 It was first built by William the Conqueror, soon after being seated on the throne of this kingdom.
 Edward III. was born here, and had such an affection for the spot that he caused the old building to be pulled dawn, and a magnificent palace to be erected on its site, under the direction of the celebrated William of Wykeham; and re-established the princely order of the Garter.